 5. Investment and Budget

 After you’ve narrowed your search down to a few potential photographers based on everything you want from your pictures, the last and fifth step to finding the perfect photographer is to see which ones in on your list are anywhere near your budget.
 Think about whether you’re OK with going out of your budget a little bit for the right photographer, and consider what each photographer has to offer for their stated price.
-Some photographers state their session fee but don’t include the cost of actually getting the photos so be sure to double check the information about total cost.
+Some photographers state their session fee but don’t include the cost of actually getting the photos so be sure to double-check the information about the total cost.
 Email the photographer and see if they’re willing to work with you on the overall cost as well.

 Jessica Sullivan is a San Francisco Bay Area family, newborn and child photographer.
 After graduating from Brooks Institute of Photography in 2007, Jessica moved from Santa Barbara to San Francisco.
 Now nestled in cozy Marin county, she has fallen even more in love with life and capturing its ever-changing and growing beauty.